How to Move to Hawaii

 Now let’s look more closely at how to move household goods to Hawaii.

-Less than $1,000 for a tiny studio apartment, to $15,000 (or more) for a large multi-room home.
+It costs less than $1,000 for a tiny studio apartment, to $15,000 (or more) for a large multi-room home.

-• Fast by ocean freight standards
+• Fast, by ocean freight standards

 • Most freight forwarders handle all the details and offer the same services as full-service movers like packing, crating, insurance, storage, and auto shipping

-• Vetting moving companies isn’t easy
+• Vetting moving companies is time-consuming

-• You may have to share your shipping container
+• You may have to share your shipping container with someone else

-It may be a good option, but it can result in slightly longer delivery times because the second shipment may need to be delivered before yours.
+This type of shipping is called LCL, which stands for Less than Container Load.
+It may be a good option, but it can result in longer delivery times because the second shipment may need to be delivered before yours.

 This is called FCL, or Full Container Load.

-• Port to Port – When the company picks up your container from one port and delivers it to another (you’re responsible for trucking at both ends)
+• Port-to-port: When the company picks up your container from one port and delivers it to another (you’re responsible for trucking at both ends).

 • Usually less expensive than full-service ocean freight